fiorenza1116/cfiorenza_portfolio/README.md

 ***Objective***

 With the raw data provided, help CTS learn more about their campaigns.
-Write SQL queries to provide the answers to each question asked and visualize the solutions accordingly.
+Write SQL queries to provide the answers to each question asked and visualize the solutions in a dashboard accordingly.